 Lifestyle tips for better breathing

-- Stop smoking and avoid secondhand cigarette smoke
+- quitting smoking and avoiding secondhand smoke

-- Avoid dust, fumes, and chemicals
+- avoiding dust, fumes, and chemicals, whenever possible

-- Avoiding crowds during cold and flu season
+- avoiding crowds during cold and flu season